Oxygen Effect on Combustion CFD, A Fluent Simulation Tutorial

 Oxygen Effect on Combustion CFD Simulation, ANSYS Fluent Training

-Figure 2: Oxygen mass fraction in two cases
+Figure 2: Oxygen mass fraction comparison, clearly showing the leftover oxygen in the excess air case.

 Oxygen Effect on Combustion CFD Simulation, ANSYS Fluent Training